D1ssolute/D1ssolute/README.md

 - A bachelor student in Peter the Great Saint Petersburg Polytechnic University, will graduate in 2025
 - Currently at the mechatronics and robotics field of study
 - Using Python, C++, C in my projects
-- I have experience working with ROS, Docker, MATLAB, Linux, Git, several CAD and ECAD programmes
+- I have small experience working with ROS, Docker, MATLAB, Linux, Git, several CAD and ECAD programmes
 - Feel free to ask me about my projects and collaboration options
 - Contact me: makarov.dslt@gmail.com or https://t.me/makarov_gv